 It seems like every brunch place in LA and NYC has a version of these on the menu, and why not—they’re almost always irresistible.
-Here is our easy, gluten-free version topped with honeyed crème fraîche whipped cream and blueberries.
-Make the batter the night before so it’s ready whenever you are the next morning.
+Here is our easy gluten-free version topped with honeyed crème fraîche whipped cream and blueberries.
+Make the batter the night before so it’s ready whenever you are in the morning.

 4 eggs, separated

 ½ cup whole-milk ricotta cheese

 ½ cup sifted gluten-free flour (we use Cup4Cup brand)